Skip to content

 Important: Browser Requirements for Recording

-Before you start recording, it's crucial to understand that browser security features can affect your ability to record audio, especially system audio.
-For security reasons, most browsers require HTTPS connections for audio recording features.
-If you're accessing Speakr locally (not via localhost), you may need to configure your browser to allow audio recording on HTTP connections.
-Detailed browser configuration instructions are provided at the bottom of this page.
+Browser security features affect your ability to record audio, especially system audio.
+Most browsers require HTTPS for audio capture (localhost is a permitted exception).
+If you're accessing Speakr over HTTP from another machine on your network, you may need to configure your browser to allow audio recording on insecure connections — instructions are at the bottom of this page.

 Uploading Audio Files